Also, read about the confidence we can have in life’s storms.

 What a great encouragement to us in our storms!
 Though He may allow our ships to break apart, He is still in control and is working all things for His good purposes in our lives.

 Just a note:

 When we talk about spiritual gifts, some people wonder about theirs.
 Sadly, some are even tempted to believe they’re not gifted at all.
 If you’re not sure about your spiritual gifts, you might want to take a spiritual gifts assessment.
 While not foolproof or the only way to understand and discover your gifts, it can be helpful.
-For a free one, you can go to Elmer Towns website.
+You’ll find a free one here.